 - Red, blue, or black skin that may change to green or yellow after a few days

 - Stiffness or problems moving the bruised area of his or her body

-- Your child has severe pain in the area of the bruise
+- Your child has severe pain in the area of the bruise.

-- Cold or pale hand or foot below the bruise gets cold or turns pale.
+- Your child's hand or foot below the bruise gets cold or turns pale.

 Treatment for a contusion